collec-science/collec-science/documentation/document_external/document_external_en.md

 The whole tree must be accessible by the account used by the web server (*www-data* for an *Apache2* implementation).
 It is not necessary for the account to have write access - in fact it is strongly discouraged.

 A base folder must be created in the server, which will serve as the root for all the tree structures described for the collections.
-The full path must be described in the *param/param.inc.php* file:
+The full path must be described in the *.env* file:

-$APPLI_external_document_path = "/mnt/collec-science";
+> app.external_document_path = "/mnt/collec-science"

 By default, the variable is set to */dev/null* to prevent its use without prior agreement from the server administrator.

 The trees corresponding to each collection must start from this path.
 These may be mounts to other data servers, depending on the protocols appropriate to the local situation.